pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ## Update on 2023.3.7

 - Added Fast Mode for Tiled VAE, which increase the speed by 5X and eliminated the need for extra RAM.
 - Now you can use 16GB GPU for 8K images, and the encoding/decoding process will be around 25 seconds.
-For 4k images, the process completed almost instantly.
+For 4k images, the process completes almost instantly.
 - If you encountered VAE NaN or black image output:
-  - Use the OpenAI provided 840000 VAE weights usually solve the problem
+  - Use the OpenAI provided 840000 VAE weights.
+This usually solves the problem.
   - Use --no-half-vae on startup is also effective.

+## MultiDiffusion

-**Note: [A latest sampler by Google](https://energy-based-model.github.io/reduce-reuse-recycle/) seems to achieve better results.
+**Note: [The latest sampler by Google](https://energy-based-model.github.io/reduce-reuse-recycle/) seems to achieve better results than MultiDiffusion.
 We will integrate that sampler into our extension.**

-## MultiDiffusion

 ****